Breastfeeding

 Once the feeding begins and you’ve got the proper latch, your baby will fall right into the rhythmic suck-swallow-breath pattern of suckling.

-With a good latch your breasts should empty out effectively and breastfeeding should not be painful.
+With a good latch, your breasts should empty effectively, and breastfeeding should not be painful.

-To get a proper latch ensure the baby is properly aligned to your body (more on positioning next).
+To get a proper latch, ensure the baby is correctly aligned to your body (more on positioning next).

-Then, once the baby opens his mouth wide and tongue is down, introduce your breast in his mouth.
+Then, once the baby opens his mouth wide and his tongue is down, introduce your breast into his mouth.

 If he latches successfully, you should see all the signs of a proper latch described earlier.

-If you don’t, break suction by gently putting your finger into the corner of her mouth, and try again.
+If you don’t, break the suction by gently putting your finger into the corner of her mouth and try again.

-Now, let’s take a look at possible factors that might be interfering with achieving a good latch.
+Let’s look at factors that might interfere with achieving a good latch.

 Positioning

-If either baby or you aren’t properly aligned to one another, it makes it harder for baby to get a good latch.
+If either you or the baby aren’t correctly aligned with one another, it makes it harder for the baby to get a good latch.

 Here are some basic breastfeeding positioning guidelines:

-• Help the baby latch by having a good under arm support (a nursing pillow will be your best friend).
+- Help the baby latch with good underarm support (a nursing pillow will be your best friend).
 That will help draw the baby up and closer to your breast.

-• Baby’s face and body should all be facing you (a tummy to tummy position).
+- Baby’s face and body should all face you (a tummy-to-tummy position).

 Flat or inverted nipples

-Having a flat or inverted nipple can make it more difficult, but not impossible, for baby to latch on.
+A flat or inverted nipple can make it more difficult for a baby to latch on, but not impossible.

 Try pumping a few times a day.
 Pumping can help draw out the nipple.

 You can also try using nipple shields.
-Nipple shields are flexible silicone nipples are also used in helping lactating moms with flat or inverted nipples.
+Nipple shields are flexible silicone nipples used to help lactating moms with flat or inverted nipples.

-Nipple shields are meant to only be used temporarily.
-So, once your baby is able to latch on herself and breastfeed effectively nipple shield should no longer be used.
+Nipple shields are meant only to be used temporarily.
+So, once your baby can latch on herself and breastfeed effectively, the nipple shield should no longer be used.

-There might be some other underlying reasons that are causing poor latching (baby ear infection, low milk supply, etc.).
+Some other underlying reasons might be causing poor latching (baby ear infection, low milk supply, etc.).

-If you have tried all you can on your own but still don’t get the baby to latch contact a Lactation Consultant in you area that can physically help you with breastfeeding techniques and assess for other potential latching issues.
+If you have tried all you can on your own but still can’t get the baby to latch, contact a lactation consultant in your area who can physically help you with breastfeeding techniques and assess for other potential latching issues.

-Most importantly, if you baby isn’t latching well and you feel he isn’t getting the proper intake (low diaper counts, fussy baby), contact your doctor immediately.
+Most importantly, contact your doctor immediately if your baby isn’t latching well and you feel he isn’t getting the proper intake (low diaper counts, fussy baby).

 5. Going back to Work